Sibanye-Stillwater promises "future windfalls" as PGM earnings eclipse acquisition costs - Miningmx

 “Re-balancing our investment portfolio should ensure greater earnings consistency through the cycle and create a larger, more stable investment proposition, which will be relevant to a broader and deeper pool of investors,” it said.

 The company reported record quarterly earnings of some R19bn in adjusted EBITDA, a year-on-year increase of 78%.
-Production from its US and South African PGM mines and its South African gold mines was higher.
+Production from its US and South African PGM mines and its South African gold mines was higher, returning to pre-Covid-19 levels.

 The rand gold price was 8% higher year-on-year, but the driving force behind the numbers was the PGMs.
 Largely owing to record rhodium and palladium prices, the 4E PGM basket price realised by South African PGN production in the quarter was R52,722/oz – an increase year-on-year of 59%.